cerniello/Human-Instance-Segmentation/README.md

-# Human-Instance-Segmentation
+# Human Instance Segmentation (given trajectories)

 ### Fabio Montello, Francesco Russo and Michele Cernigliaro

 Project for the course Advanced Machine Learning @LaSapienza

 In this repo we provide the code for Human-Instance-Segmentation from surveillance cameras.
-Our work is based on trying to track specific human instances annotations along a video sequence.
+Our work is based on trying to segment specific persons along a video sequence, given their trajectory annotations.

-The main implementation is based on [OSVOS-PyTorch](https://github.com/kmaninis/OSVOS-PyTorch) which implements the One-Shot-Video-Object-Segmentation algorithm (you may want to refer to the paper [here](https://arxiv.org/abs/1611.05198)
+The main implementation is based on [OSVOS-PyTorch](https://github.com/kmaninis/OSVOS-PyTorch) which implements the One-Shot-Video-Object-Segmentation algorithm (you may want to refer to the paper [here](https://arxiv.org/abs/1611.05198))

 The code is based on 2 steps:

-Given a video sequence:
+Given a video sequence (frames in .jpg format) and a trajectory dataset (see *first data setup* section):

     1a.
-Select a specific person (with certain pID)
-1b.
-Create ground truth annotations (binary masks in .png format) and JPEG images 2a.
+Select a specific person (with certain pID) 1b.
+Create ground truth annotations (binary masks in .png format) and JPEG images
+            - This procedure is done only if you have trajectory annotations 2a.
 Perform OSVOS online training with gt and original frame images 2b.
 Perform the istance segmentation for the whole lenght of the person's frames.

+Our algorithm is suitable for the following video sequences datasets (with related annotations):
+-

 ## Setup environment